Workshops were held at The Thatch Bar, Lisselton and at Lisselton Primary School on Saturday, March 23rd, 2019.

 Traditional Music Masterclass – Lisselton CCE with Katie McNamara Purcell and Kevin O’Neill

-This will an all-day Traditional Music Masterclass at Lisselton School.
+This was an all-day Traditional Music Masterclass at Lisselton School.

-Conor Moriarty, All-Ireland Champion on Accordion, will hold a workshop in Accordion and Concertina, with Suzanne Curtin, All-Ireland Champion on Flute, who will share the finer points of Flute and Fiddle-playing.
+Conor Moriarty, All-Ireland Champion on Accordion, held a workshop in Accordion and Concertina, with Suzanne Curtin, All-Ireland Champion on Flute, who shared the finer points of Flute and Fiddle-playing.

 Contact Kevin O’Neill on 087 935 5824 to book a place.